 Cathode rays were a great mystery throughout the latter half of the nineteenth century.
 Heinrich Geissler, Julius Plücker, William Crookes, Karl Ferdinand Braun, Johann Wilhelm Hittorf, Heinrich Hertz and J. J. Thomson are just a small sample of the many great minds who contributed to the modern understanding of cathode rays.
 By the dawn of the twentieth century, their work on the enigmatic rays proved that they are a stream of electrons.
 Reaching this understanding required many small but important experimental steps to determine, for instance, whether cathode rays travel in straight lines, carry energy or, as explored in this tutorial, are affected by magnetic fields.

-Scientists used special vacuum tubes, such as the Crookes tube and the cathode ray tube, to study this pheonomenon.
+Scientists used special vacuum tubes, such as the Crookes tube and the cathode ray tube, to study this phenomenon.
 The tube illustrated in the tutorial contains a negative electrode (Cathode) at one end and a positive electrode (Anode) at the other.
-High voltage produced by passing a low-voltage pulsating current through an Induction Coil is transmitted to the cathode ray tube, inducing the cathode to emit electrons – essentially an electrical current.
+A high voltage is transmitted to the cathode ray tube, inducing the cathode to emit electrons – essentially an electrical current.
 These electrons, or cathode rays, are passed through a small opening near the cathode and then travel in a straight line toward the anode, passing through a fluorescent screen positioned between the cathodes that allows you to see the path of the electrons.